 But I saw it again later, some 8 years later, after I spent 2 years as a Peace Corps volunteer, and then before coming home I went back to spend a month in South Africa.
-I went to see Byers Naude, the head of the Council of Churches, who has been historically one of the great, outspoken critics of
+I went to see Byers Naude, the head of the Council of Churches, who has been historically one of the great, outspoken critics of that regime.
+I went to him because as

 I will tell my colleagues, he is a true man of God, and he changed my life.
-That man, within 2 weeks after I had seen him-I hope there was no connection-was banned, put under house arrest, and he suffered that kind of attack by the Government for 20
+That man, within 2 weeks after I had seen him-I hope there was no connection-was banned, put under house arrest, and he suffered that kind of attack by the Government for 20 vears